 The HIS GLORY REIGNS Banner was left on loan at the church for them to enjoy until they have a banner of their own.
-The anointing is still very tangible on the banner even though Connie made it years ago!
+The anointing is still very tangible on the banner even though Constance made it years ago!
 The truth is that the Anointing of Christ Jesus is the Anointing of Christ Jesus…HE NEVER CHANGES!

 After the service, gratefully, there were two more men to help Jeremiah to load the vehicle.
 PTL!

 Before the evening service we shared a meal and spent the afternoon getting to know each other.
 Pastor Vishaal and Annie reminded me in the Spiritual Realm of Pastor David and Elaine in Great Bend, Kansas.
 They are truly called and anointed to this place in this season.
 Before this ministry outreach, I filed for a job-transfer to Milwaukie in hopes that it will be approved and that I will be positioned to move to this area and call The LORD’s Harvest International Church my home church.